panoramichq/tel_grammar/Readme.md

 # Taxon Expression Language (TEL)

+## WARNING
+This grammar is still under development and can be change at will.
+If you want to use it, please consult your decision with data blending team in #fdev-data-glossary channel.

+## Introduction

 This repository contains formal definition of grammar for TEL written in [ANTLR v4](https://github.com/antlr/antlr4).
 It can generate following components in both python and JavaScript to handle parsing string expressions:

 - *lexer* - splits string expression into tokens
 - *parser* - connects tokens into parse tree (similar to AST)
 - *visitor* - class which helps to traverse generated parse tree

+## Grammar definition

+Current documentation about the language is available [here](https://diesel-service.operamprod.com/documentation#taxon-expression-language-tel).

 ## How to use it